ucdavis-adminit/erp-api-docs/docs/3.2 Oracle ERP Data Server/3.2.5 File Based Action Requests/HOME.md

 ##### 5. Data Submission

 Finally, the data gets submitted to Oracle.
 This is a multi-stage process.
-If there are failures related to the data (according to Oracle), those will be reported back to the configured email address by Oracle.
+If there are failures related to the data (according to Oracle), those will be reported back to the configured email address.

 ![diagram](file-upload-flow.svg)